linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 </div>
 After visiting the site, we see the name is the ***Las Vegas*** Review Journal, which explains a lot.
 This is a local paper, meaning this provider is more likely to have reporters on the ground to keep its viewership/readership informed of breaking information.
 <br>
 How can this information help drive decisions?
 While anecdotal, we used analytics to identify a local news provider to keep track of major events in city.
 This could be repeated for the same city to get a more statistically relevant conclusion.
 Moreover, this analytic could be repeated for other cities to find the local papers/providers for each city of interest.
 With this information, it's possible to keep a tab on local events and how the local population perceives the events.
-Finally, it's pretty interesting to find this Las Vegas paper in the midst of the generic producers.
-But that leads to our next question; how many news providers did we have producing on this issue?
+This output focused on individual production, but what about looking at how many different producers covered the story in our time frame.
+That leads to our next question.

 ### Question 2: How many unique news providers did we have producing on the  the Las Vegas Active Shooter Event?

-The purpose of answering this question is to see just how wide GDELT's coverage is; does GDELT have a few sources publishing multiple stories or does are multiple sources publshing a few stories?
+The purpose of answering this question is to see just how wide GDELT's coverage is; does GDELT have a few sources publishing multiple stories or are multiple sources publshing a few stories?
 This question is easy to answer because of the work we did in the previous question.
 Each base url counts as a unique news provider (e.g. https://www.reviewjournal.com).
 GDELT gave us a <a href="https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html" target="_blank">tidy data set</a>, so we just count up the occurrences.

 ```python
 # chained operation to return shape